nfl0/tinychain/docs/architecture.md

    - Validators sign the block and broadcast their signatures to the network.
    - Once a block receives signatures from a majority of validators, it is considered valid and added to the blockchain.

+## Staking Contract

+The staking contract in TinyChain includes the following fields for each validator:

+- **Public Key**: The public key of the validator.
+- **Staked Balance**: The amount of tokens staked by the validator.
+- **Status**: The status of the validator (e.g., active, inactive).
+- **Index**: The index value of the validator, which is determined by the order in which they joined the validator set.
+Validators with identical stakes are typically ordered deterministically, with those who joined earlier having a lower index.

 ## High-Level Diagram

 Below is a high-level diagram of the TinyChain architecture: